 - Brown or Black boots, or half chaps with brown or black johdpur boots

-- Hard Hat: black or blue with the ribbons sewn up
+- Hard Hat with black or blue cover

-- White hunting tie (stock).
+- White or cream hunting tie (stock).
 The stock pin should be worn horizontally

 - White, buff or fawn breeches